-Dr Keira Ballantyne has more than fifteen years’ experience as an applied linguist at the intersection of language and culture in the United States.
-Her work has focused on practical applications of research in instruction, professional development, and assessment.
+Dr Keira Ballantyne has almost twenty years of experience as an applied linguist at the intersection of language and culture in the United States.
+Her work has focused on practical applications of research in instruction, professional development, evaluation, and assessment.

 She began her career in vocational ESL for adults, working with immigrants in DC and in Maryland in union apprenticeship and other vocational programs.
 She held a variety of technical assistance and research positions at The George Washington University, where she served in successively more responsible positions at the National Clearinghouse for English Language Acquisition, and then at the Center for Excellence and Equity in Education.
 In these positions, Dr Ballantyne provided technical assistance information to states and districts and served to support nationwide dissemination activities for the US Department of Education’s Office of English Language Acquisition.
 She has been at CAL since 2015, where she spent many years in the Language Assessment Division managing CAL’s Psychometric and Quantitative Research team.
 In this role she supported the psychometric work for WIDA’s ACCESS for ELLs assessment, as well as the BEST suite of assessments.